fredriknk/msense-firmware/readme.md

    sudo apt-get update
    sudo apt-get install gcc-arm-none-eabi
    ```
-5. Build the firmware using the `devboard` feature:
+5. Build the firmware using the `devboard` if you dont have actual msense hardware:
    ```bash
    cargo build --features devboard
    ```